alaudet/hcsr04sensor/README.md

   second wait time between individual samples.

-  It is also possible to speed up the readings by passing a lower value to sample_wait to raw_distance.
+  It is also possible to speed up the readings by passing a lower value to sample_wait in raw_distance.

   The lower the value the quicker the invidual samples will be taken.
 A default of 0.1 is a safe wait time but this can be reduced further.
 CPU usage increases as faster readings are taken as well as the chance for errors.